ajaykr2712/ML_DS/Evaluation/Eval.md

-# The discussion of Various Evaluation Metrics of each algorithm and various types of algorithms that rely on these metrics
+# The discussion of Various Evaluation Metrics of each algorithm and various types of algorithms that rely on these metrics.....

 If we talk about classification problems, the most common metrics used are:
 - Accuracy